HMS St Albans (1747)

 HMS St Albans was a 60-gun fourth rate ship of the line of the Royal Navy, built at Deptford Dockyard to the draught specified by the 1745 Establishment, and launched on 23 December 1747.
+She saw service against France in the Seven Years' War.
+On July 1758 she was off the coast of Toulon when she captured a French merchant vessel, the 36-gun Loire carrying a thousand tons of food, wine and flour for France's colony in Quebec.
+The captured ship and her 300-man crew were conveyed under guard to the British port of Gibraltar.

 St Albans served until 1765, when she was sold out of the Navy.